THE FALL NURSING PROGRAM IS ADMINISTERED AT THE FAIRHOPE CAMPUS, AND THE SPRING NURSING PROGRAM IS ADMINISTERED AT THE BAY MINETTE CAMPUS.

 - Must possess a grade of ‘C’ or better in all nursing program required courses taken at another institution and possess a minimum of a 2.0 cumulative GPA at time of transfer.

-- Dean/Director of previous nursing program must provide a letter stating student is eligible to continue in that program and is in good standing.
+- Dean/Director of previous nursing program must provide a letter of eligibility for progression in previous nursing program.

 - Must comply with all program policy requirements at accepting institution.

-- Must complete at least 25% of the nursing program required courses for degree /certificate at the accepting institution.
+- Complete at least 25% of the nursing program required courses for degree /certificate at the accepting institution.

 - Must meet acceptability criteria for placement at clinical agencies for clinical experience.

-- Students must submit a completed Transfer Packet.
+NOTE: Students must submit the Transfer Packet.
 Transfer requests are due prior to the last 3 weeks of any given semester.
+Students who have been out of the previous nursing program longer than one year are not eligible to transfer.
 Click here to download the Transfer Packet.

 10. NOTE: Student selection for transfer is based on GPA in nursing program required courses.
 Acceptance of transfer students into nursing programs is limited by the number of faculty and clinical facilities available.
 Meeting minimal standards does not guarantee acceptance.